stackpress/lib/docs/feature.md

 ### Versioning and Backward Compatibility
 - Semantic versioning for smooth upgrades.
 - Backward-compatible changes to ensure stability in existing projects.

----

-## Planned Features

-### More Built-in Types
-- Expand the library with new type utilities and patterns.
-- Focus on areas like validation schemas, API type management, and more.

-### Third-Party Library Integrations
-- Add support for commonly used libraries such as Redux, Axios, and more.

-### Performance Benchmarks
-- Include benchmarks comparing type-checking performance with other libraries.

-### Community Contributions
-- Encourage community involvement for new features and improvements.
-- Provide clear contribution guidelines and templates.